 There are so many disposable products that we use on a daily basis.
 Common household items like paper towels, napkins, dryer sheets, plastic sandwich bags, sponges, and the list goes on.
-And when you run out of one or more of these products you probably just add it to your shopping list with no second thought about it.
+And when you run out of these products, you probably just add it to your shopping list without a second thought about it.

 Don’t have time to read this?
 Click here to pin this list of amazing reusable products to your Pinterest board to check it out later.

 I’m still in the process of trying out different reusable products (not all are created equal) but I’m loving the changes that I’ve made so far.
-I’ve found that the key to making lasting changes is to try things out one at a time so you won’t feel overwhelmed and you have enough time to use the product to decide if it works for you.
+I’ve found that the key to making lasting changes is to try things out one at a time so you won’t feel overwhelmed and spend a ton of money all at one time.

 Related: 11 Super Easy Money Saving Tips